Every decision deserves to be well-formed before it is well-executed.

 - The next questions that would materially improve clarity

-The assessment concludes with a candid recommendation: proceed, pause, or reframe.
-In some cases, the most responsible next step is to stop or rethink the direction entirely.
+The diagnostic summary concludes with a candid recommendation: proceed, pause, or reframe.
 My role is to provide an honest outside view, whether or not we continue working together.

 - The clarified decision and why it matters now